latex3/luaotfload/doc/luaotfload-tool.rst

 The fontloader code is provided by Hans Hagen of Pragma ADE, Hasselt NL (`<http://pragma-ade.com/>`__).

-This manual page was written by Philipp Gesang
+This manual page was written by Philipp Gesang <phg@phi-gamma.net>.
-<philipp.gesang@alumni.uni-heidelberg.de>.